 In addition, to that, you will need a pretty powerful computer to process the footage, something in the newer MacBook Pro range.
 While the lower-end laptops are capable of processing the edited footage that can take up to an hour for one minute of stitched footage on a MacBook Air.
 And storage can quickly become an issue, as one minute of 360 video is usually about 4-5GB large.

 Each of the ranges and the action cameras in it has different capabilities, and it is aimed at a different type of consumer.
-The EK7000 cameras are their entry level cameras, the Brave are the mid-range ones and V50 are the pro action cameras.
+The EK7000 cameras are their entry-level cameras, the Brave is the mid-range ones and the V50 are the pro action cameras.

 And by similar, I mean twice as expensive.
 Unlike the cheapest GoPro, this AKASO action camera is actually capable of filming 4K videos, at 24FPS.
 To get the coveted 60FPS, you will have to get the resolution down to 1080P.
 It’s not game-changing, but it’s pretty amazing for the price.

-This action camera features a 170° adjustable field of view, with a 5x digital zoom.
-That means that you can take some truly amazing photos with it – you can even take time lapse photos, which is not the case with the cheapest GoPro.
+This action camera features a 170° adjustable field of view, with 5x digital zoom.
+That means that you can take some truly amazing photos with it – you can even take time-lapse photos, which is not the case with the cheapest GoPro.

 The Brave 4 does not have a touch screen, but it does have a pretty intuitive UI.
 You navigate the menu with the buttons on the side.
 It comes with a waterproof case and a bunch of other accessories, which gives you pretty good value for money.
 And that includes two 1050mAH batteries, which give you a total of 180 minutes of use.